-Share a picture on what matters For Every Child to be awesome, and you stand a chance to win the grand prize: four air ticket to Cambodia!
+Share a picture on what matters For Every Child to be awesome, and you stand a chance to win the grand prize: a holiday for four to Cambodia!

 FREQUENTLY ASKED QUESTIONS

 We have compiled a list of common questions and answers you may find useful.
 If you have a question that is not shown here, please e-mail us at: firstname.lastname@example.org

 If you are selected as a winner of the Picture My Rights Contest, UNICEF Malaysia representatives will contact you to get your details: